apache/datafusion/datafusion/ffi/README.md

 their internal counterparts.
 In the following example, we will refer to the `TableProvider`, but the same pattern exists for other structs.

-Each of the exposted structs in this crate is provided with two variants that are to be used based on which side of the interface you are viewing it from.
-The structs that begin with `Exported` are designed to be used by the side that provides the functions.
-The receiver of these structs begins with `Foreign`.
+Each of the exposted structs in this crate is provided with a variant prefixed with `Foreign`.
+This variant is designed to be used by the consumer of the foreign code.
+The `Foreign` structs should *never* access the `private_data` fields.
+Instead they should only access the data returned through the function calls defined on the `FFI_` structs.
+The second purpose of the `Foreign` structs is to contain additional data that may be needed by the traits that are implemented on them.
+Some of these traits require borrowing data which can be far more convienent to be locally stored.

 For example, we have a struct `FFI_TableProvider` to give access to the `TableProvider` functions like `table_type()` and `scan()`.
-If we write a library that wishes to expose it's `TableProvider`, then we can access the private data that contains the Arc reference to the `TableProvider` via `ExportedTableProvider`.
+If we write a library that wishes to expose it's `TableProvider`, then we can access the private data that contains the Arc reference to the `TableProvider` via `FFI_TableProvider`.
 This data is local to the library.

-If we have a program that accesses a `TableProvider` provided via FFI, then it will use `ForeignTableProvider`.
+If we have a program that accesses a `TableProvider` via FFI, then it will use `ForeignTableProvider`.
 When using `ForeignTableProvider` we **must** not attempt to access the `private_data` field in `FFI_TableProvider`.
 If a user is testing locally, you may be able to successfully access this field, but it will only work if you are building against the exact same version of `DataFusion` for both libraries **and** the same compiler.
-It is not guaranteed to work in general.
+It will not work in general.

 It is worth noting that which library is the `local` and which is `foreign` depends on which interface we are considering.
 For example, suppose we have a Python library called `my_provider` that exposes a `TableProvider` called `MyProvider` via `FFI_TableProvider`.
-Within the library `my_provider` we can access the `private_data` via `ExportedTableProvider`.
+Within the library `my_provider` we can access the `private_data` via `FFI_TableProvider`.
 We connect this to `datafusion-python`, where we access it as a `ForeignTableProvider`.
 Now when we call `scan()` on this interface, we have to pass it a `FFI_SessionConfig`.
 The `SessionConfig` is local to `datafusion-python` and **not** `my_provider`.